 - 5.1.1 Central Bedfordshire Council and Bedford Borough Council Adoption Agency is a member of the local adoption consortium whose aim is to work in partnership to share information about children and approved adopters to make local matches and to share good practice.
 The other full members are:

 - Buckinghamshire County Council

 - Hertfordshire County Council

 - Luton Borough Council

-- Milton Keynes Council Associate member: St Francis Children's Society
+- Milton Keynes Council

+Associate member: St Francis Children's Society

-5.1.2 We are pleased to be able to assist other consortium members and in the year 2011/2012 2 children from Bedford Borough were placed with adopters from the consortium.
-Three children from within the consortium were placed with adopters trained, assessed and approved by Bedfordshire.
+5.1.2 We are pleased to be able to assist other consortium members and in the year 2012/2013 3 children from within the consortium were placed with adopters trained, assessed and approved by Bedfordshire.